JayFromp/Cruddit-frontend/README.md

 Backend repository - 'https://github.com/JayFromp/Cruddit-backend'

 To run locally:
-cd into nc-news
+- cd into nc-news
-to run locally, run the script 'npm start' which will open http://localhost:3000 in the browser.
+- run the script 'npm start' which will open http://localhost:3000 in the browser.

 ## Navigation